hlxsrc/ImgScraper/README.md

 Be sure to download the correct [selenium driver](https://www.selenium.dev/downloads/) and store it in the path of your choice.

+Also here is the new link for the [chromedriver](https://sites.google.com/chromium.org/driver/downloads).

 ## Arguments

 - `-st` or `--searchterm` receives the term to be searched.